(Pocket-lint) - When Tim Cook revealed the iPhone X in 2017, it represented was the new direction for iPhone, the

 There are design tweaks, or more precisely, improvements to the build on iPhone XS as well as improvements to the wireless charging.

 The iPhone XS features tougher glass that promises is Apple's toughest glass yet - Apple's standard phrase to mean "better than before" - while new IP68 waterproofing means you can drop the phone in water up to 2m for 30 minutes without damage.
 You should be able to mess around with it at the pool without any fear of it getting damaged, as long as you're careful.
 It's not "Scuba ready" though.

 There are also improvements to the speakers, so you'll now get much better sound; side-by-side with the iPhone X, it's a subtle but noticeable difference.
 The iPhone XS sounds more rounded with ever so slightly better bass, which in turn delivers the feeling of a wider sound stage.
 It's not a huge step-change from the iPhone X, but it is better.

-Available in the Space Grey and Silver options as previously, a new Gold version is also available.
-But this gold is more a muted gold rather than what we would call jewellery gold, while the back sports a subtler "nude" colour that is popular in posh high heel shoes.
+The iPhone XS is available in Space Grey, Silver and Gold.
+But the gold around the edge is more a muted gold rather than what we would call jewellery gold, while the back sports a subtler "nude" colour that is popular in posh high heel shoes.
 Christian Louboutin eat your heart out.
 It's not brash as you might think, and certainly not bling in a crass way.
 In fact, we rather like it.

 Performance gets a boost